perennialAutodidact/firebase_stripe_tunnel/example/README.md

 Check the emulator logs after each of the following:

 1. Select at least one product and click "Submit".
-2. Go back to the product form, change the payment amount and click "Submit".
 3. Click "Cancel" from the checkout form.
 4. Fill in the checkout form completely with card number `4242 4242 4242 4242`, and arbitrary values for the other fields.
 Click "Submit."